 7. Mobile Friendly

 Is your site able to be viewed on a smartphone?
 Is it easy for people to locate information quickly and easily via their mobile browsers or iPad?
-With the number of mobile users increasing every year, having a website that is both mobile and touch-friendly is more of a necessity than a trend.
-But have no fear, CSS4 and HTML5 can accommodate mobile technology in web design.
+With the number of mobile users increasing every year, having a website that is both mouse-friendly and touch-friendly is more of a necessity than a trend.
+But have no fear, CSS3 can accommodate mobile technology in web design.
 In fact, mobile sites play a major influence in the minimal web since it calls for simpler pages, faster loading times, interactivity and quicker messages.
 Omniture found that mobile-optimized experiences produced an average 75% higher rate of engagements per mobile visitor.

-In conclusion, if you haven’t updated your web site in a few years chances are that you may be missing out on some really great tools and methods to build your business, increase sales, market your brand, achieve better rankings, and increase your online reputation.
-And your competition may be doing this right now.
+In conclusion, if you haven't updated your web site in a few years chances are that you may be missing out on some really great tools and methods to build your business, increase sales, market your brand, achieve better rankings, and increase your online reputation.
+And your competition may be doing so right now.